imneme/spectrum-minilib/README.md

 # ZX Spectrum MiniLib

-A very small alternative ZX Spectrum CRT library z88dk.
+A very small alternative ZX Spectrum CRT library for z88dk.

 This library is designed to provide support for Z88DK C development on the ZX Spectrum and ZX Spectrum Next that aims for minimal memory use